-56. Q: Is it normal for my knee to be sore and ache later in the day?

-A: Yes, this is normal.

-57. Q: What about going through the airport after my knee replacement?

-A: Inform the TSA staff as you enter security.
+- 50. Q: Is it normal for my knee to be sore and ache later in the day?
+A: Yes, this is normal. - 51.
+Q: What about going through the airport after my knee replacement?A: Inform the TSA staff as you enter security.
 Your surgeon may provide you with an ID card but you will still need some level of security screening.

-58. Q: What can't I do?
+52. Q: What can't I do?

 A: You can't run or jump on your knee.
 No running or jogging, but walking, biking and hiking are OK.
 You should not jump off the last few rungs of a ladder, the tailgate of a pickup or farm machinery.
-You should not do high risk activities like water skiing.
-Snow skiing on green level slopes is OK.
 Discuss with your surgeon any other questions you might have about your activity levels.

-59. Q: Can I kneel on my knee?
+53. Q: Can I kneel on my knee?